b-lukaszuk/BS_wJ_eng/contents/overpayment.md

 the remaining principal (after the payment), 2) principal paid this month (from `installment` and `overpayment`), and 3) interest paid (from `installment`).
 The remaining principal is `newPrincipal - principalPaid`.
-The principal that we paid off this month is `principalPaid` (as part of the installment) and `overpayment`.
+The principal that we paid off this month (as part of the installment) is `principalPaid` and `overpayment`.
 The interest paid this month is just `interestPaid`.

 Right away we see a few reasons why our function is likely not to be accurate (except for the obvious lack of rounding to 2 decimal points as a bank would do).
-For instance, we overpaid the money first with our `overpayment` and only then calculated the `interestPaid` (and other stuff) which may not be the case in reality.
+For instance, we paid off the principal first (with our `overpayment`) and only then calculated the `interestPaid` (and other stuff) which may not be the case in reality (the order may differ).
 Secondly, a bank may charge a fee (or some money named otherwise) for every overpayment we make.
 Still, since all this section is just a programming exercise and not a financial advice then we will not be bothered by that fact.

 However, we will improve our `payOffMortgage` a bit, by dealing with some edge
 cases: 1) when `curPrincipal` is 0 or negative